zenobi-us/zenobi-us/content/posts/2018-04-18-reducing-risk-in-frontend-development-with-docker.md

 Perhaps you'd goto to the NodeJS website and download whatever version, run the installer and attempt to install the tools for your project.

 Or maybe you've discovered that you need a better way to manage the versions of nodejs you need.
-So you go an install Nodist or Nvm depending on your operating system.
+So you go an install `nodist` or Nvm depending on your operating system.

 Then you'd try and install the projects tools, because you're a smart cookie you've described all this in your `package.json`.
 Hopeful faces abound as you run `npm install`.